Legal Responsibility

 The Dedicated Award Scheme

-- FIRST: Online theoretical evaluation
+Online theoretical evaluation

-Certificate Issuance
+Certificate issuance

 Maintaining Dedicated Status

-- Minimum of two activities required as proof of dedicated participation
+- Minimum of two activities required as proof of dedicated participation each year

 Qualifying Activities

-Any TWO of ANY of the following in ANY combination:
+Any two of any of the following in any combination:

 - Any hunting trip (furred/feathered game) — even as cook or photographer